silvae86/silvae86.github.io/_pages/dissertations/general_writing_tips.md

 It may work, but after a while it will not.
 Do not do it, let LaTex decide for you.
 Really, it's better.

+### "Read" your images in the text

+There is no point in putting an image in your document if you do not explain it to the reader.
+Make sure you refer it with  `~\ref{fig:image}` and explain it thouroughly.
+If you need, you can add several round circles with letters or numbers inside to the image, and use them to give a flow to your text.

 ## Non-breaking space before citations

 Use a tilde to apply a non-breaking space before the citations, so that they never stick to the word before them `~\cite{Meijer2018, Wilkinson2016,Orth2016}`